 MODEL SHOP is known by very few people today outside of fans of Jacques Demy and possibly the band Spirit who composed the music and makes a cameo as well (it’s a very good album).
 I first saw the film several years ago at the American Cinematheque following a screening of Michael Sarne’s JOANNA.
 The q&a for the first film ran long, causing the start for MODEL SHOP to be held up until close to midnight.
 It’s not really the sort of film to view that late at night and at a certain point the people I had come with bailed, deciding that they couldn’t take more of Gary Lockwood driving aimlessly around L.A.
 Make no mistake, a great deal of MODEL SHOP consists of him driving around.
 Driving, parking, stopping at traffic lights, turing, driving some more.
 Long chunks go by without much of anything happening.
 It never occurred to me to leave because of this.
 In fact, I kind of loved it.
 The second viewing was a few years later, again at the Egyptian, on a double bill with B.W.L.
 Norton’s CISCO PIKE, another film with a lead character wandering aimlessly around Los Angeles.
 And this past weekend I was driving across town myself to the Aero in Santa Monica to see MODEL SHOP once again, if for no other reason than to try to figure out why I was driving across town to see it again.
 Even on that first viewing I found the extended driving sequences somehow moving and to me they still are.
 There are few other films which pause to look around this city as much as this one does and at certain points it is genuinely striking to recognize certain sections of the city to see how much it has changed and what is still there (how long has that Midas on Sunset across from KTLA been around?).
 Though George lives in Venice, illogically most of what we see of him driving is in the Hollywood area.
 It doesn’t make much sense, but then again driving in L.A. never makes much sense anyway.
 Unlike Antonioni’s ZABRISKIE POINT, which seems to use Los Angeles as a symbol for everything that is wrong with modern culture, it’s very clear that Demy is taking these pauses to notice everything he feels is beautiful about the place.
 He even has several characters mention how much they love the city in spite of what they say everyone else thinks, with George at one point saying how he considers it to be “pure poetry.”
 Made and released before the Tate-LaBianca murders, MODEL SHOP presents a city relaxed enough where George, driving around the Hollywood Hills, picks up a cute young hitchhiker who expresses her thanks by giving him a joint.
 The carefree atmosphere of the time dissipated long ago but every now and then the traffic breaks and you have one of those moments where that feeling is still there.

 “You were dreaming,” Gloria tells George in the first line of the film, saying that she heard him mutter only the single word “love” while he was asleep.
 Only he doesn’t remember what the dream was.
 Right from the beginning he is made to be a kindred spirit to the male leads in various other Demy films.
 More specifically, in many ways George is simply another version of the character Roland Cassard, the male lead of LOLA who was memorably played by Marc Michel.
 Both men are introduced at a point where they are going nowhere in their lives.
-Roland is fired just at the beginning of LOLA and when we meet George is MODEL SHOP he has already left his job at an architectural firm (“Are you still at Hastings?” half the people he meets seem to ask him).
+Roland is fired just at the beginning of LOLA and when we meet George is MODEL SHOP he has already left his job at an architectural firm (“Are you still at Hastings?” half the people he meets asks, all they seem to know about him).
 He still likes architecture, or at least he says so, he just has no interest in spending years working so he can design nothing but service stations and motels.
 George wants to create something more than that, he just has no idea what it might be.
 As it is, he seems to have very little ambition except for driving around L.A.
 Both Roland and George are looking for something to break up the monotony of their lives and the vision that is Lola turns up for them at just the right time.